Yes, WordPress with Cloudflare is a great combination. It help you to improve your WordPress site speed and security!

 The Cloudflare Free cache already provides a substantial improvement in response time.
 Things are not so good when we talk about permanence and content spread on remote nodes.

-Here comes into the rescue an interesting option: Argo.
+Here comes an interesting option: Argo.
 Another Pay-Per-Use option that you will find in the “Traffic” section:

 Argo is an advanced CDN option they call “Tiered Cache”.
 Basically what it does is intelligently bring the contents of your website to the final consumption nodes.